norvig/paip-lisp/docs/chapter3.md

 In many languages, there are two strategies for debugging: (1) edit the program to insert print statements, recompile, and try again, or (2) use a debugging program to investigate (and perhaps alter) the internal state of the running program.

 Common Lisp admits both these strategies, but it also offers a third: (3) add annotations that are not part of the program but have the effect of automatically altering the running program.
-The advantage of the third strategy is that once you are done you don’t have to go back and undo the changes you would have introduced in the first strategy.
+The advantage of the third strategy is that once you are done you don't have to go back and undo the changes you would have introduced in the first strategy.
 In addition, Common Lisp provides functions that display information about the program.
 You need not rely solely on looking at the source code.